Chaowu88/freeflux/docs/source/quickstart.rst

 Reading the Measuremnets
 ------------------------

-The labeling pattern or mass isotopomer distribution vector (MDV) of measurable metabolites or metabolite fragments should be provided for the fitting as well as measured exchange reactions, e.g., substrate uptake, product secretion and specific growth rate.
-They can be provided using the lines:
+We need to provide the labeling pattern or mass isotopomer distribution vector (MDV) of measurable metabolites or metabolite fragments for the fitting, as well as the measured exchange reactions, such as substrate uptake, product secretion, and specific growth rate.
+We can provide them using the following code:

 .. code-block:: python